fradeve/rusti.cc/content/2008/06/palmari-e-software-libero-attenti-a-nokia-google.md

 Title: Palmari e Software Libero: attenti a Nokia e Google
 Date:  2008-06-14 17:53:23
-tags: freerunner, gnulinux, kernel, microsoft, nokia, openmoko, ubuntu, wikipedia,
+tags: freerunner, gnulinux, kernel, microsoft, nokia, openmoko, ubuntu, wikipediA

 <center>[![][1]][2]<br>_[Not everybody is as bad as they are dressed (translation by Ton)
 - Roland in NL (022)][3], inserito originariamente da [roland][4]._</center>